Open-Source-Armada/OSA-Azathoth-Mk3/README.md

 It is also lighter on both prop and fuel than the Gido, this is due to me prefering to do my hauling with dedicated haulers, and leave my miner at stations/cap ships.

-Where it excels is speed and carring capacity.
+Where it excels is speed and carrying capacity.

 1040 crates leaves more room for chunkers (the Gido would often come short on my last T10, unacceptable)